 - A deal too good to be true.

 If the post on eBay is incomplete or uses poor grammar, such as lots of exclamation points, it may not be a trustworthy seller.
 Also, be wary of posts with little or no pictures of the car or ask for gift cards as payment.

 It's natural to want to take time when making a large purchase like a car.
-A legitimate seller will understand that you may want to take some time before making a decision, but a scammer will try to rush you into a sale.
+A legitimate seller will understand you need some time to make a decision, but scammers will try to rush you into a sale.
 They may claim they have other offers, so you need to act fast.
 Or they may come off as threatening and convince you not to ask questions and send them money.

-If someone is pressuring to make a purchase, especially before letting you see the car in person, stop communicating with them and look for another car.
+If someone is pressuring you to purchase, especially before seeing the car in person, stop communicating with them and look for another vehicle.